Home > Backup and Recovery Blog > How to Backup Oracle Database with Bacula? Oracle Backup and Recovery Technical Overview.

 Oracle Backup Strategy

-Within the capabilities of Oracle there’s two main backup strategies: RMAN and user-managed.
+Within the capabilities of Oracle there are two main backup strategies: RMAN and user-managed.

-RMAN, or Recovery Manager, is a solution that is fully integrated within the Oracle database that can perform a variety of backup-related activities.
-RMAN can be accessed using either the Oracle Enterprise Manager or using the command line.
+RMAN, or Recovery Manager, is a solution that is fully integrated within the Oracle database.
+It can perform a variety of backup-related activities and can be controlled using either the Oracle Enterprise Manager (OEM) or using the command line.

 User-managed backups are basic backups that can be performed using a combination of host operating system commands and SQL*Plus recovery commands.
 All of the backup-related aspects must be defined manually in this case for every backup.

-While there are two backup types that are supported, RMAN is the commonly preferred one, so the majority of the Oracle backup capabilities are focused within this backup type.
+While there are two backup types that are supported, RMAN is the most commonly preferred one, so the majority of the Oracle backup capabilities are focused on this backup type.

-One major advantage of a RMAN backup is the ability to create backups while the database is open and/or mounted.
-The backup command itself is also relatively easy; the prompt itself looks like this:
+One major advantage of an RMAN backup is the ability to create backups while the database is open and/or mounted.
+The backup command itself is also relatively easy; the prompt itself looks relatively straightforward:

 BACKUP DATABASE;

-It is possible to add a number of additions or parameters to this command, for example it can look like this if we also want to include archived logs in the backup:
+It is possible to add a number of additions or parameters to this command.
+For example, if we also want to include archived logs in the backup, the prompt changes accordingly:

 BACKUP DATABASE PLUS ARCHIVELOG;

-Another option that is available with RMAN is the ability to create incremental backups.
-Incremental backup is a backup type that copies only specific files that were changed since the last backup of any type was performed (depending on the backup type, it can be either cumulative incremental backup or differential incremental backup).
+Another option that is available with RMAN is the ability to create incremental backups – a backup type that copies only specific files that were changed since the last backup of any type (depending on the backup type, it can be either cumulative incremental backup or differential incremental backup).

 When it comes to commands, the backup prompt is relatively similar (with possible additions in the form of various parameters):